Xanax Overview

 Overcoming Xanax Abuse Through Detox and Treatment

 Being addicted to Xanax is scary.
 Of course, not everyone who uses Xanax becomes addicted.
-Experts recommend that those who receive Xanax for legitimate medical conditions only receive the drug for brief periods of time.
-However, for those who have become addicted to Xanax, there are a wide variety of recovery resources available.
+Experts recommend that those who receive Xanax for legitimate medical conditions only receive the drug for brief periods.
+However, for those who have become addicted to Xanax, there is a wide variety of recovery resources available.

 Medications